inventree/InvenTree/CONTRIBUTING.md

 ## Code Style

 Sumbitted Python code is automatically checked against PEP style guidelines.
 Locally you can run `invoke style` to ensure the style checks will pass, before submitting the PR.
+Please write docstrings for each function and class - we follow the [google doc-style](https://google.github.io/styleguide/pyguide.html#244-decision) for python.
+Docstrings for general javascript code is encouraged!
+Docstyles are checked by `invoke style`.

 ## Documentation